Adult Learn to Play 101/102 Ages 18+

 This player is considered a “C” level player which can be broken up into two levels (example: C1 and C2).
 He/she may be a less experienced adult recreational player with some youth hockey playing experience up to the Bantam house level.
-The player has limited understanding of where they should be positioned on the ice.
-Forward and backward skating may be somewhat strong, but maneuverability and transition still needs work.
+The player has a limited understanding of where they should be positioned on the ice.
+Forward and backward skating may be somewhat strong, but maneuverability and transition still need work.

 This player is a C+ or B- level player.
 He/she might be an experienced adult recreational player and may have played up to midget or high school in a non-traditional hockey area for these levels.

-This player is an advanced level adult player with high-level basic hockey skills.
+This player is an advanced-level adult player with high-level basic hockey skills.
 He/she also has a very high understanding of team play and where they should be positional on the ice.
 Forward and backward skating skills are strong with good maneuverability and transition.
 They may have played at the high school varsity level or the non-varsity college level.

-This player has mastered the basic skills of the game and would be considered an elite level adult player.
+This player has mastered the basic skills of the game and would be considered an elite-level adult player.
 He/She probably has played at the highest levels of organized hockey i.e. professionally anywhere in the world or division I and III college hockey.
 Also, in this category would be junior players from the United States and Canada.